mlflow/mlflow/docs/source/tutorial-tracking.rst

     with mlflow.start_run():
       # ... training code ...

-The call to :py:func:`mlflow.start_run` returns an object of type :py:class:`mlflow.ActiveRun`.
+The call to :py:func:`mlflow.start_run` returns an object of type :py:class:`ActiveRun <mlflow.ActiveRun>`.
 The ``ActiveRun`` object contains metadata about the run that you may find useful.
 If you want to keep a reference to that object, you can use:

 .. code:: python